bjoernricks/work-shop-wednesday/src/python/asyncio/step9/index.md

 Loop step 3
 Future 2
 add 3
-main 1
+main 2
 Loop finished with result 3
 ```

+`Future 1` is reached and afterwards the control is given back to the loop.
+A
+next step is executed.
+After `Future 2` a result is available.

 As you can see there is still no real concurrency.
-Only a single coroutines is
+Only a single coroutine is
-run until it is finished before another one is called.
+run until it is finished and the result is available before another one is
+called in the next step of the loop.

 Yes we can suspend the current function but we still run all coroutines
 sequentially.